Imagine finding out that your website has disappeared, or that you don’t have the keys to the kingdom.

 For more SEO frights, see 9 SEO Nightmares – Real Scary Disasters to Avoid.

 Website horror stories like these are enough to keep any website owner awake at night.
-The great part is that we can learn from these unfortunate situations.
+On a positive note, we can learn from these unfortunate situations.
 From choosing the right hosting platform from the start and having the right keys to the kingdom to making backups and getting expectations in writing, we can steer clear of potential problems.

 Over to You